jaredjab/Capstone/README.md

 ## Known Issues and Challenges
 - Climate data
     - Many parks did not have a weather station with both temperature and precipitation data; some had no station at all.
-        - For these parks, I located the nearest weather station, still easily representative of the local climate, and used that station's data.
-        - This data collection had to be done manually, one park at a time, then cleaned and merged.
+For these parks, I located the nearest weather station, still easily representative of the local climate, and used that station's data.
+This data collection had to be done manually, one park at a time, but I was able to automate the cleaning and merge the data easily.
     - Snow data wasn't collected on many weather stations.
-Some obviously never get snow, others were missing the sensor.
-        - Excluded Snow Data from the analysis
+Some obviously never get snow, others do but were missing the sensor.
+Snow data was excluded from the analysis
 - NPS Data
     - Visitation
-        - I spent a considerable amount of time manually cleaning excel sheets of data unnecessarily
-            - I later realized there was a separate query building tool in the data portal that I used to create the exact CSV files I needed
+        - I spent a considerable amount of time manually cleaning excel sheets of data unnecessarily, and later realized there was a separate query building tool in the data portal that I used to create the exact CSV files I needed.
+I learned to focus more time on understanding an unfamiliar database fully before beginning work with it.
     - Entrance Fees
-        - This data was not readily downloadable or web-scrapable without spending a full day on it, so I manually entered the information; It wasn't much.
+        - This data was not readily downloadable or web-scrapable without spending a full day on it, so I manually entered the information over about 15 minutes.
+I believe this was the right choice, and prioritized meeting the deadline without overcomplicating things.
+I am here to learn, but a deadline is a deadline, and the juice wasn’t worth the squeeze.
-            - Unfortunately this information did not yield any interesting findings, and was ultimately excluded for time.
+        - Unfortunately this information did not yield any significant findings, and was ultimately excluded for time.
     - Acreage
         - This data had a some interesting facts, such as Alaska having more than half of all national park land, but ultimately did not lead to significant findings.
-It was removed from the presentation for time.
+It was excluded from the presentation for time.
     - Biodiversity
-        - Certain parks lacked any species data, and were excluded from biodiversity-related analysis.
+        - A few national parks lacked any species data, and were excluded from biodiversity-related analysis.

 ## Data Sources
 - **National Park Service** (Data Portals)